 The antimicrobial management of patients with suspected empyema is similar to that of patients without empyema because there is a predominance of S pneumoniae being the etiological agent, with some cases being due to Group A steptococcal or S aureus.
 If the empyema is due to S aureus, pleural fluid cultures are usually positive if they were obtained within a day or two after start of antimicrobials.
 If vancomycin was started empirically in such cases, it can usually be discontinued when cultures are negative if there is no other evidence of MRSA colonization or infection.
 If S pneumoniae is detected in blood or respiratory secretions and is penicillin-susceptible, treatment with either intravenous ampicillin or penicillin is recommended, followed by oral therapy with amoxicillin.
 If another pathogen is detected in pleural fluid or blood, modifications to the antimicrobial regimen should be made based on antimicrobial susceptibility.

 The role of antimicrobials in treating both M pneumoniae and C pneumoniae is unknown because most children resolve infection without macrolides.
 However, treatment may be appropriate to hasten recovery in children who are more seriously ill or have persistent cough.
-The usual treatment is azithromycin for five days.
+The usual treatment is a macrolide antibiotic (azithromycin for five days or clarithromycin for 7 days).
 However, macrolide resistance is now very common in M pneumoniae in Asia and sometimes occurs in Canada.
 In children ≥8 years of age (minimum), doxycycline is likely to be effective against such strains.

 If patients with suspected bacterial pneumonia do not respond to therapy within 48 h to 72 h, a chest radiograph should be obtained and a further clinical evaluation carried out.
 This reassessment should indicate whether an empyema or other complication has developed in the interim.
 Further history or imaging may also suggest a less common cause (eg, tuberculosis) or a noninfectious etiology (eg, a collagen vascular disease).